 - An "At Risk" interview must be arranged with the preservice teacher, school professional experience coordinator and the supervising teacher/s.
 At this interview the preservice teacher must be notified that he/she is considered at risk of failure.
-The school professional experience coordinator outlines the concerns and provides guidelines for addressing the concerns. - Where possible the UQ Facilitator or a representative from the School of Education will be present during the school's 'At Risk' interview with the preservice teacher - An "At Risk of Failure" form (see Appendix F) must be obtained from this handbook or School of Education's website.
-Part A of the form is completed and signed by all parties.
-The original should be given to the preservice teacher, one copy faxed or emailed to the School of Education and copies retained by the school. - A date for a review of performance should be set at one week from when Part A of the "At Risk of Failure" form is completed.
+The school professional experience coordinator outlines the concerns and provides guidelines for addressing the concerns. - Where possible the UQ Facilitator or a representative from the School of Education will be present during the school's 'At Risk' interview with the preservice teacher. - An "At Risk of Failure" form (see Appendix F) must be obtained from this handbook or School of Education's website. - For Part A of the at-risk process, areas of concern are identified in writing at the at-risk meeting, which is attended by the preservice teacher, school professional experience coordinator, supervising teacher and UQ facilitator.
+All parties identify actions or strategies that will be put in place by the preservice teacher to try and improve in the identified areas.
+Part A of the form is signed by all parties.
+The original should be given to the preservice teacher, one copy faxed or emailed to the School of Education and copies retained by the school. - After the at-risk meeting in Part A, the preservice teacher is provided with an opportunity to consult one-on-one with the facilitator to raise any issues of concern. - Following the at-risk meeting for Part A of the process, the preservice teacher is strongly encouraged to complete a personal reflection and detailed action plan for how they will aim to improve in the identified areas.